By Ishaan . January 18, 2014 . 9:30am

 When people say Shin Megami Tensei IV’s characters are “flat,” they’re usually talking about your party, which consists of the main protagonist (whatever you choose to call him), Isabaeu, Jonathan and Walter.
 While your three companions are given a certain degree of characterization—Walter and Jonathan, especially, who represent the ideals of Chaos and Law—it’s true that Shin Megami Tensei IV doesn’t go out of its way to give you the inside story on your team of four.
 The game isn’t interested in making you feel like the centre of the universe.
 Instead, Shin Megami Tensei IV’s narrative is centred around another character entirely—the city of Tokyo.

 Shin Megami Tensei IV is not a story about you and how cool you are.
-It doesn’t care if your favourite food is ramen, or about that one tomboy you liked in school, who is now all grown up and gorgeous.
+It doesn’t care if your favourite food is ramen, or about your childhood friend, who is now a buxom beauty with a large chest.
 It’s the story of Tokyo and her people.
-Your goal, throughout the entirety of the game, is to get to know the city, inside and out, as you make key decisions in shaping its future, and understand along the way the kind of man you are.
+Your goal, throughout the entirety of the game, is to get to know the city inside and out as you make key decisions in shaping its future, and find out along the way the kind of man you are.

-Not only is the story different, it’s also littered with clever little references to modern society’s habits.
+Not only is the story different from most games, it’s also littered with clever little references to modern society’s habits.
 For instance, the fact that virtually everyone has smartphones and uses them to summon demons, either for noble or nefarious purposes.
-That was a nice nod to Twitter, in my opinion, and the way it allows one to leave their mark with minimal effort.
-In days past, making yourself heard required effort.
-Dedication.
+That was a nice nod to Twitter, in my opinion, and the way it allows one to make themselves heard with minimal effort.
+In days past, making yourself heard required effort, dedication, and a platform people paid attention to.
 Now, all it requires is a tweet.
 Some use Twitter to be productive, while others use it as an outlet to misbehave, much in the way that the people of Tokyo utilize demons.

 Then there’s the societal hierarchy in the Eastern Kingdom of Mikado, which is a stunningly accurate depiction of the way society is structured in developing countries like India.
 You might find society in Mikado to be absurd and backward, but the way the lower class citizenry constantly find themselves in the servitude of the middle and upper classes—often left with no choice but to put their heads down and accept their designated role in society—is quite real.

-The main difference, however, is that Shin Megami Tensei IV’s story isn’t fed to you—you have to go looking for it, often during various quests that you undertake for the Hunter’s Association, who have made it their job to protect Tokyo.
-And the depth in which the game explores Tokyo and its citizenry is often amazing.
+The main difference between this and other games, however, is that Shin Megami Tensei IV’s story isn’t fed to you—you have to go looking for it, often during various quests that you undertake for the Hunter’s Association, who have made it their job to protect Tokyo.
+The depth in which the game explores Tokyo and its citizenry is often amazing.
 Did you ever meet the old lady in Shinjuku that used to run a bar and was now waiting for death to claim her?
-Or the goddess attempting to resurrect her deceased husband?
+Or the lonely goddess attempting to resurrect her deceased husband?
 Did you ever find the the lowest underground chamber of the Counter-Demon Force’s base in Kasumigaseki?
 Or the demon whose son had been kidnapped by a group of hunters?

-And these aren’t your regular RPG dungeons that you run through once, in order to find and defeat the bosses.
-They’re “locales,” and you’ll return to them time and again, getting to know them a little better each time.
+Moreover, Tokyo isn’t comprised of your regular RPG dungeons that you run through once, in order to find and defeat bosses.
+Instead, Tokyo is made up of districts, and you’ll return to them time and again, getting to know them a little better each time.
 Tokyo is your playground, and it often feels like a real place.
 (Well, it is, but, you know…) The point at which I realized this was when I caught myself navigating the confusing underground passageways of Shibuya without having to consult the map.
 I’d gotten the lay of the land over the course of numerous repeat visits, and my brain was treating it as though I’d been there in real life.
 Very few games have ever made me feel like that, but Shin Megami Tensei IV’s locales just tend to have that effect on you.